-Figures that I'd have to update this blog every once in a while.
-This is a small update to one of the Texas Avenue parts with new photos and info.
-Located next to a Century 21 office (which we didn't photograph), this was a Mobil for years (at least back to 1980, which is when I have phone books) but closed in 2004 (to the best of my memory) and was converted to Stratta Auto Repair for a number of years a few years later.
+Located next to a Century 21 office (which still does not have a picture or entry on this site), this (901 Texas Avenue South) was a Mobil for years (at least back to 1980, which is when I have phone books...and the building dates back to 1959 according to BCAD) but closed in 2004 (to the best of my memory) and was converted to Stratta Auto Repair a few years later before it abruptly closed in the early 2010s.
 I never released these pictures because the direct sunlight tended to mess them up, but here they are.

 Looking at the garage, September 2013.
 Sorry my thumb partially obscures the shot.
 It was bright!

 Another view, September 2013.
 I think that chimney is from another building which I believe may be part of the same complex.
 I remember the name of the business was written on the side wall facing Lincoln, but I'll have to do more research into it.

 The pumps are still intact, September 2013.
 What a time warp!